The NFC East is wide open, and Washington is ready to take a shot at it

 “When you get into that big dance, anybody can win the big dance,” Moses said.
 “So, I don’t really see it as a rebuilding year.”

-On Sunday, Washington will start its push forward with Kyle Allen at quarterback.
-He cleared medical protocol after being injured last week in the loss to the Los Angeles Rams, and it’s unclear if third-stringer Dwayne Haskins will even make the trip.
+On Sunday, Washington will start its push with Kyle Allen at quarterback.
+He cleared medical protocol after being injured last week in the loss to the Los Angeles Rams, and it’s unclear if third-stringer Haskins will even make the trip.
 He missed his second straight practice Thursday with what’s being described as a gastrointestinal illness, the same ailment that kept him from FedEx Field during the Rams game.

 Allen is just one part of the team’s evolution.
 During this week of practice, Rivera has rotated in new faces at free safety (Deshazor Everett), left guard (Saahdiq Charles) and right guard (Brandon Scherff, who could be activated from injured reserve).
 Linebacker is the position where the defense needs the most improvement, Rivera added, and the team could replace Kevin Pierre-Louis with Cole Holcomb outside as the second-year linebacker returns from a knee injury.

 Yet this aggressive state is fragile.
-If one NFC East team had surged out to a big lead, going 4-0 or 3-1, Rivera said he wouldn’t have shifted the team’s approach at all.
+If one NFC East team had surged out to a big lead, Rivera said he wouldn’t have shifted the team’s approach at all.
 Similarly, if one team distances itself in the next three games, in what Rivera thinks of as the second quarter of the season, he might dial back again.
 It’s important to “see where we are” after the games, the coach said.

 But Rivera believes that, success or failure, the push alone will teach him something about his team.